killeraliens/goats-client/README.md

-# Goats Guide
+# GoatsGuide

 **If you know about an upcoming concert, fest, or tour share the flier here. [goatsguide.com](https://goatsguide.com)**

 This is a DIY bulletin board for poster artwork and event information.
-If you want to copy/paste from an event already on Facebook, that would be a great way contribute.
+If you want to copy/paste from an event already on Facebook or upload an old flier, that would be a great way contribute.

 View more artwork and events from an international scope, as they get posted.
-[Signup](https://goatsguide.com/public/signup), post some local fliers.
-Tell others.
+Archive digital references to fliers and shows from your past.

 ## How it works.

-**[Create an account](https://goatsguide.com/public/signup) to view & post fliers to the public feed. or [Sign In](https://goatsguide.com/public/signin) to view and share fliers.
+**[Create an account](https://goatsguide.com/public/signup) or [Sign In](https://goatsguide.com/public/signin) to view & share fliers.
 Forgot your password?
 There's a link for that.
 [Recover Password](https://goatsguide.com/public/recover)**

 ![flier feed screenshot](./src/assets/ss-flier-feed.png)